Lenna-Robotics-Research-Lab/LMR1-Simulation/README.md

 ### ROS1 (Noetic)

-The ROS1 version provides a complete simulation environment for the LMR1 platform using the ROS Noetic/Melodic ecosystem.
+The ROS1 version provides a complete simulation environment for the LMR1 platform using the ROS Noetic ecosystem.

 #### Features